 Reliability and running costs

 You have the choice of perky petrol engines with a fuel economy from around 35-40mpg or smooth, punchy diesels that are usually more economical.
-The 2-wheel-drive diesel with manual gears and stop-start system has the best official figures at 67mpg.
+The two-wheel-drive diesel with manual gears and the stop-start system has the best official figures at 67mpg.
 Other costs like tax and insurance should be roughly average for small crossovers.

 The Tivoli has become Ssangyong’s best-selling model ever in the UK thanks to its low prices, matched with distinctive looks and high levels of equipment.
 The cabin is spacious and brightly designed.
 The boot is big, too.
 Tivoli running costs are generally good and it’s an easy car to drive.
 The long warranty is reassuring for anyone worried about an unfamiliar brand.

 Still looking for the one?

 Use our comparison tool to find the car for you